Skip to content

 }

-If you want types for import statements, you can automatically generate them based off of the exports with a declaration file:
+When using import on your own Webpack module, you can automatically generate the export types with a declaration file:

 env.d.ts